 Czechia

 Our final stop on the tour was Prague, Czechia.
-Formerly called the Czech Republic, it is a country of interesting contrasts.
-Our schedule only allowed time to explore Prague, but the sights were incredible..
+Formerly called the Czech Republic, the country presents a fascinating blend of historic charm and modern vibrancy.
+Although our schedule only allowed time to explore Prague, the city’s remarkable architecture, from Gothic cathedrals to Baroque palaces, left a lasting impression.

 Kunice, Czechia on our way to Prague.
 The buildings on the right are not distorted - that's actually the way they are built ...
 The Dancing House designed by Frank Gehry